mastersign/mdgraphextract/README.md

 `extract(data[, opt], cb)`

 The `opt` object can have the `mode` attribute with `"auto"` or `"dotex"` as value.
 And it can have the `encoding` attribute with an input encoding, in case the input is binary.
+If the `mode` is set to `auto`, than the additional attribute `autographLevel` is recognized, which specifies the headline level to use as the link context.

 Mini-Example with the `extract()` function: